 Software is updated regularly and implements current laws and applications to available credits and tax deductions users may qualify for.
 This allows for easy filing of tax returns.

-Some of the best personal and business tax software for 2021 includes TurboTax, H&R Block as well as Intuit, QuickBooks, and TaxSlayer.
-Likewise, investors dealing in Bitcoin and other cryptocurrencies vouch for Koinly and Cryptotrader, when searching for the best crypto tax software.
+Some of the best personal and business tax software for 2022 include TurboTax, H&R Block as well as Intuit, QuickBooks, and TaxSlayer.
+Likewise, investors dealing in Bitcoin and other cryptocurrencies vouch for Koinly and Cryptotrader, when searching for the right crypto tax software.